 Unlikely: Less than 1 percent probability of occurrence in the next year, or has a recurrence interval of greater than every 100 years.
 Occasional: Between a 1 and 10 percent probability of occurrence in the next year, or has a recurrence interval of 11 to 100 years.

+Likely: Between 10 and 90 percent probability of occurrence in the next

-Likely: Between 10 and 90 percent probability of occurrence in the next year, or has a recurrence interval of 1 to 10 years
+Likely: Between 10 and 90 percent probability of occurrence in the nextyear, or has a recurrence interval of 1 to 10 years

 Highly Likely: Between 90 and 100 percent probability of occurrence in the next year, or has a recurrence interval of less than 1 year.

 Overall Significance